-The Victorian Terrace Energy Reduction Initiatives a social enterprise based in North London dedicated to providing advice and assessments for reducing energy bills and cutting CO2 emissions for Victorian and Edwardian houses.
+The Victorian Terrace Energy Reduction Initiative is a social enterprise based in North London dedicated to providing advice and assessments for reducing energy bills and cutting carbon dioxide emissions for Victorian and Edwardian houses.
 It is developing a list of local tradespeople, with recommendations by those who have used them.
 VICTERI also carries out draughtproofing work to windows and promotes solar renewables.
 See www.VICTERI.org.uk